talmobi/miru/README.md

 A simple web server (express and socket.io) intended for running command-line watchers (processes that watch and bundle source files)

 # Why
-Most bundlers are great at what they do and come with their own --watch modes (rollup, webpack, stylus etc), they have great error parsing and do their specific thing very well.
-Miru embraces this, simply mirroring what they print into the terminal into the browser along with live reloading and some honey on top.
+Most bundlers are great at what they do and come with their own `--watch` modes ([rollup](https://github.com/rollup/rollup), [webpack](https://github.com/webpack/webpack), [stylus](https://github.com/stylus/stylus/) etc), they have great error parsing and do their specific thing very well.
+Miru embraces this, simply mirroring what they print to the terminal into the browser along with live reloading and some honey on top.

 # ...but why though?
 Because it reduces the contexts you're switching between by at least 1 (usually from 3 to 2).